What’s the Difference Between CPU Fan And CPU OPT Fan?

 CPU OPT Header

 This one is recognized as CPU_OPT, which means CPU Voluntary.
-As the name indicates, it is an additional section set aside for non-basic configurations for CPU cooling solutions.
+As the name implies, it is an additional section set aside for non-basic configurations for CPU cooling solutions.

-A simple illustration is when the cooler has more than one fan.
-Coolers like DeepCool’s AK620 or Arctic’s Freezer eSports 34 Duo come with two separate 120mm fans.
+A straightforward example is when the cooler has more than one fan.
+Coolers like DeepCool’s AK620 or Arctic’s Freezer eSports 34 Duo come with two distinct 120mm fans.

-All fans will have their individual connectors, with one connected to the main CPU_FAN port, and the other connected to the CPU_OPT port.
+All enthusiasts will have their personal connectors, with one connected to the main CPU_FAN port, and the other connected to the CPU_OPT port.

-While the CPU OPT fan header does not have the same boot time failsafe as the main CPU fan header, it can still provide minimal monitoring and diagnostic functions.
+While the CPU OPT fan header does not have the same boot time safeguard as the primary CPU fan header, it can still provide basic monitoring and crucial diagnostic functions.

 At the very least, the connector can tell if the fan connected to it has a potential malfunction.